MicrosoftDocs/Hololens/hololens/hololens-insider.md

 In **Settings** -> **System** -> **Sound**, explicitly set the built-in speakers **(Analog Feature Audio Driver)** as the **Default device**.
 HoloLens should remember this setting even if the microphone is removed and reconnected later.

 ![Troubleshooting USB-C microphones](images/usbc-mic-4.png)

+### Kiosk mode behavior changes for handling of failures

+In older builds, if a device had a kiosk configuration, which is a combination of both global assigned access and AAD group member assigned access, if determining AAD group membership failed, the user would see “nothing shown in start” menu.

+Starting in Windows Insider release, the kiosk experience will fallback to global kiosk configuration (if present) in case of failures during AAD group kiosk mode.

+### Configuring Fallback Diagnostics via Settings app

+Now in Settings App, a user can configure the behavior of [Fallback Diagnostics](hololens-diagnostic-logs.md).
+In the Settings app navigate to **Privacy** -> **Troubleshooting** page to configure this setting.

+> [!NOTE]
+> If there is MDM policy configured for the device, user will not be able to override that behavior.

 ## Start receiving Insider builds